 They will also want to know about your lifestyle: Do you do a lot of physical work, like heavy lifting?
 Do you sit for long periods of time?
 How often do you exercise?

-Next he’ll want to give you a physical exam to try to figure out which nerve is causing your problem.
-He may have you do some exercises to see if they make your pain worse, such as rising from a squat, walking on your toes and heels, and raising one leg while lying on your back.
+Next they’ll want to give you a physical exam to try to figure out which nerve is causing your problem.
+They may have you do some exercises to see if they make your pain worse, such as rising from a squat, walking on your toes and heels, and raising one leg while lying on your back.

 If your pain is ongoing (chronic) or severe, your doctor might also get some imaging tests done.
 X-rays, CT scans, and MRIs can look for herniated disks or bone spurs that clearly would be causes of sciatica.
-An electromyography (EMG) test can also tell him what nerves in your back are being compressed.
+An electromyography (EMG) test can also tell them what nerves in your back are being compressed.

 If your doctor diagnoses you with sciatica, the good news is that most cases clear up in a few weeks without surgery.
 If over-the-counter drugs haven’t made a dent in your pain, your doctor probably will prescribe anti-inflammatories or muscle relaxants.
 You might also need to do physical therapy or get steroid injections to help relieve your discomfort.
 Accupuncture and treatment by a chiropractor are alternative treatments that also may be helpful.
 The conversation about surgery will start start only after you’ve first tried non-surgical treatments.